We are already here.

 The cryptobourgeoisie does not beg for access to markets.

-We do not speculate on the future.
+We are not here to speculate on the future.

 We deploy it.